Finding a vehicle of interest from the Investigation

 to view in the video player.

-any other thumbnails that might be a match.
+(Optional) Refine the criteria and review any other thumbnails that might be a

-Completing this investigation process provides a timeline of events including where the
+Completing this investigation process provides a timeline of events, including where the

-validate evidence and generate reliable leads with greater confidence.
+investigators validate evidence and generate reliable leads with greater confidence.